wodenpy.use_libwoden

 use_libwoden

-Load in the WODEN C and CUDA code via a dynamic library, with the required precision (either load libwoden_float.so or libwoden_double.so)
+Functions to load in the WODEN C/C++/GPU code via a dynamic library, with the required precision (either load libwoden_float.so or libwoden_double.so).

 Parameters: